j-morano/rrwnet/README.md

 Please note that the size of the images used for training is important when using the weights for predictions.

+## Data format

+Our code always expects the images to be RGB images with pixel values in the range [0, 255] and the masks to be RGB images with the following segmentation maps in each channel:

+* Red channel: Arteries
+* Green channel: Veins
+* Blue channel: Vessels (union of arteries and veins)

+The masks should be binary images with pixel values in the range [0, 255].
+The predictions will be saved in the same format as the masks.

 ## Setting up the environment